Hellobhaii/house_price_prediction/README.md

 Housing Price Prediction – Machine Learning Project

-This project predicts housing prices in California using machine learning techniques applied to the California Housing dataset.
+This project predicts housing prices in California(the easily dataset i could find) using machine learning techniques applied to the California Housing dataset.
 The workflow covers data preprocessing, feature engineering, model training, evaluation, and a custom prediction function that estimates prices based on user inputs.

 Project Contents